grafana/grafana/docs/sources/manage-users/_index.md

 Members of organizations have permissions based on their _role_ in the organization.
 For more information, refer to [Organization roles]({{< relref "../permissions/organization_roles.md" >}}).

 Organization Admins are user accounts that are assigned the Admin role for an organization.
+They can manage their users and teams in their organization.

-They can perform the following tasks:
+Organization Admins can perform the following tasks:

 LINK TO ORG MANAGE USER TASKS

 ## Teams

 Teams are groups of users that are all members of the same organization.
 Teams allow you to grant permissions for a group of users.
 Teams are most often used to manage [permissions for folders and dashboards]({{< relref "../permissions/dashboard_folder_permissions.md" >}}).
 Enterprise users might use them to apply [data source permissions]({{< relref "../enterprise/datasource_permissions.md" >}}).

-Teams are mostly managed by Organization Admins, but if the Grafana server setting [editors_can_admin]({{< relref "../administration/configuration.md#editors_can_admin" >}}) is applied, then users assigned the Team Admin role can manage teams as well.
+Teams are mostly managed by Organization Admins, but if the Grafana server setting [editors_can_admin]({{< relref "../administration/configuration.md#editors_can_admin" >}}) is applied, then users assigned the Team Admin role can manage teams in their organization and users assigned to their teams as well.

 Organization Admins and Team Admins can perform the following tasks: